anshumandas/get-flutter-fire/README.md

 6. **Image Picker for Profile Updates**:
    - Use the image picker feature to update and customize your profile picture.

+7. **Firestore Integration**:
+   - Store and manage user data, including profile images, using Firestore for a scalable and real-time database solution.

 ## Development Insights